trebeljahr/trebeljahr.com/_booknotes/immune.md

 ### Chapter 41 - The Hygiene Hypothesis and Old Friends

 > Nature is cruel and without any form of care for you.
-The notion that "natural is better" is something only people who are not actually living in nature can say and who have forgotten why our ancestors worked so hard to escape it.
+The notion that "natural is better" is something only people who are not  living in nature can say and who have forgotten why our ancestors worked so hard to escape it.

 > Hygiene is incredibly important to protect us from all of these diseases.